lfk/downloads-router-chrome-extension/README.md

 ===============

-Downloads Router is an extension for Chromium and Google Chrome that allows the user to establish routing rules, directing downloads to folders based on filetypes and optionally source website.
+Downloads Router is an extension for Chromium and Google Chrome that allows the user to establish routing rules, directing downloads to folders based on filetype, filename, or source domain.

 * [Chrome web store listing][webstore]